 Be sure to thoroughly explain why you think these decisions are the most prudent regarding their tradeoffs.
 Don't forget to mention possible alternatives you could have taken along with their tradeoffs.

-It is likely your interviewer will ask you questions about aspects of your design here, as well.
+It is likely your interviewer will also ask you questions about aspects of your design here.

 System Design vs. Software Engineering Interviews

 System design interview questions are similar to coding questions in that they are fundamentally technical.
 However, they differ in a few crucial ways:

 - System design questions are vague on purpose: Whereas coding questions must be clear to the candidate to answer effectively, system design questions are just the opposite.
 Here, the interviewer is less concerned about getting a correct answer per se.
 Instead, they are interested in the direction you choose to answer the question.

 - System design interview questions do not have straightforward answers: As we just mentioned, interviewers won't be looking for the "right" answer to their questions.
 This is because there is none!
 While it's true both good and bad designs are possible, your interviewer is evaluating the design choices you make.
 They will assess how you choose between tradeoffs along with your thought process more generally.